-Professional events

-- You receive a salary increase of 15% or more - You qualify as a Fellow of your profession - You become a partner of your organisation; or - You commence a private practice.

-Maximum sum insured increase

-Maximum sum insured increase

-- 25% of your sum insured at the cover commencement date

-- 10 times your salary package increase; and

-- \$200,000.

-Business events

-If the original purpose of your cover was to support a business purpose such as a buy/sell arrangement, a share purchase agreement or a business succession agreement, and the value of that business increases (using the same methodology as was used to determine your original cover).

-- 25% of your sum insured at the cover commencement date - the amount of the increase in the value of the financial interest in the business; and - \$200,000. - If you're responsible for a business loan and there is an increase in the loan liability.

-- 25% of your sum insured at the cover commencement date - the amount of the increase in the value of the business loan; and - \$200,000. - If you're a key person in a business and your value to the business increases.

-- 25% of your relevant sum insured at the cover commencement date - five times the average of the last three annual increases in your gross remuneration package; and - \$200,000.
+Professional events Maximum sum insured increase You receive a salary increase of 15% or more You qualify as a Fellow of your profession You become a partner of your organisation; or You commence a private practice.
+Lesser of: 25% of your sum insured at the cover commencement date 10 times your salary package increase; and \$200,000.
+Business events Maximum sum insured increase If the original purpose of your cover was to support a business purpose such as a buy/sell arrangement, a share purchase agreement or a business succession agreement, and the value of that business increases (using the same methodology as was used to determine your original cover).
+Lesser of: 25% of your sum insured at the cover commencement date the amount of the increase in the value of the financial interest in the business; and \$200,000.
+If you're responsible for a business loan and there is an increase in the loan liability.
+Lesser of: 25% of your sum insured at the cover commencement date the amount of the increase in the value of the business loan; and \$200,000. • If you're a key person in a business and your value to the business increases.
+Lesser of: 25% of your relevant sum insured at the cover commencement date five times the average of the last three annual increases in your gross remuneration package; and \$200,000.

-About NEOS Protection Life Cover TPD Cover Critical Illness Cover Child Cover Common benefits Income Support Cover Important information Interim Accident Cover Interim Rollover Cover Definitions -------------------------- --------------- -------------- ------------------------------ ---------------- -------------------- ---------------------------- -------------------------- ------------------------------ ------------------------------ -------------
+About NEOS Protection Life TPD Cover Cover Child Cover Common benefits Income Support Cover Important information Interim Accident Cover Interim Rollover Cover Definitions -------------------------- ------------------------- -- ---------------- -------------------- ---------------------------- -------------------------- ------------------------------ ------------------------------ -------------

-Plan event Maximum sum insured increase

-On every third anniversary of the commencement of your cover; provided that your sum insured has not been increased under this Future Increases Benefit during the previous three years.
-Lesser of:
+Plan event Maximum sum insured increase On every third anniversary of the commencement of your cover; provided that your sum insured has not been increased under this Future Increases Benefit during the previous three years.

-- 25% of the sum insured at the cover commencement date; and - \$200,000.

 To apply for an increase under this benefit, you must provide any evidence we request to demonstrate that the personal, professional, business or plan event has occurred.

-Your application also needs to be made:

-- within 30 days of the occurrence of the personal, professional, business or plan event; or - within 30 days of the plan anniversary immediately following the personal, professional, business or plan event.
+Lesser of: • 25% of the sum insured at the cover commencement date; and • \$200,000.
 Your increased sum insured will not apply until we've confirmed it in writing to you; which will be no later than 30 days from the date you satisfied our requirements.
-Your premium will also be increased to reflect the increase in your cover.
+Your Your application also needs to be made: within 30 days of the occurrence of the personal, professional, business or plan event; or within 30 days of the plan anniversary immediately following the personal, professional, business or plan event. premium will also be increased to reflect the increase in your cover.
 Your premium for the increased sum insured will be based on your age at the time of the increase.